David Smerdon

 David Craig Smerdon (born 17 September 1984) is an Australian chess player and economist who holds the FIDE title of Grandmaster (GM).
 He is the seventh highest ranked chess player of Australia.
 Smerdon has played for the Australian team in the Chess Olympiad since 2004.
+He currently is working as a coach at Anglican Church Grammar School, his former school.